Mike Huckabee called Friday's shootings at a Planned Parenthood clinic 'domestic terrorism'

 In the interview, Huckabee also took shots at President Barack Obama over the tone of his remarks about ISIS and the acceptance of Syrian refugees into the United States in the wake of the Paris attacks.

 “This President has shown considerable more intensity of anger toward Republicans than he has toward ISIS,” Huckabee said.

-“I mean I remember those press conferences – the one in Manila and the one in Turkey prior to that -- where you could see the visible, visceral anger this President had as he spoke about Republicans.
+“I mean I remember those press conferences – the one in Manila and the one in Turkey prior to that – where you could see the visible, visceral anger this President had as he spoke about Republicans.
 And he was so frustrated that there was not just a universal acceptance of his point of view about relocation of refugees, calling people who disagreed with him as un-American,” Huckabee said.

-," he said.
-“That’s what we all need to do -- the family of civilized nations needs to get together and we need to destroy them once and for all.”
+“It was harsh.
+And I just want him to show the same kind of anger directed toward the ISIS terrorists, and frankly, all the radical Islamists, that we saw from the French President (Francois) Hollande,” he said.
+“That’s what we all need to do – the family of civilized nations needs to get together and we need to destroy them once and for all.”